Last Updated: 2024-02-09

 AWS PrivateLink allows private connectivity between virtual private clouds (VPC), supported AWS services, and on-premises networks.
 This connection does not expose traffic to the public internet, making it a great choice for data federation across cloud and on-prem networks and other use cases.

 Starburst Galaxy extends support for AWS PrivateLink across certain catalogs.
 This tutorial will guide you through configuring PrivateLink for an Amazon RDS instance.
+The steps are also applicable to a database running on an EC2 instance.

 Scope of tutorial